 Clickers: To achieve extra credit, you will need an i-clicker.
 New and used i-clickers are available at the Price Center bookstore.
-Make sure to get an i-clicker and not a different system (such as H-ITT or PRS). i-clickers 1 and 2 are both compatible with the class.
+Make sure to get an i-clicker and not a different system (such as H-ITT or PRS).

 Clickers will be used for rapid feedback to foster interactive learning in a large classroom setting.
-Clicker questions (usually 3-6 per class) will be used during class time to make students think about, and discuss with each other, how the newly discussed material fits within the bigger picture of molecular biology, and how experimental observation and experimental design can address questions in molecular biology.
+Clicker questions will be used during class time to make students think about, and discuss with each other, how the newly discussed material fits within the bigger picture of molecular biology, and how experimental observation and experimental design can address questions in molecular biology.

-To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Friday Oct 10, on the class website (http://ted.ucsd.edu).
+To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Wednesday Jan 10, on the class website (http://ted.ucsd.edu).

-Assignments: Class assignments will be posted on the class website on most Thursdays during the quarter (see the schedule for the specific dates).
-Assignments are used as a tool to promote understanding of the discussed topics through problem solving.
-It is optional to work through the assignments and they are not handed in.
-However, it is very strongly recommended to work through the assignments either alone or in study groups.
+Problem Sets: Problem sets will be posted on the class website on most Fridays during the quarter (see the schedule for the specific dates).
+Problem sets are used as a tool to promote understanding of the discussed topics through problem solving.
+It is optional to work through the problem sets and they are not handed in.
+However, it is very strongly recommended to work through the problem sets either alone or in study groups.

-To best prepare yourself for exams, I highly recommend you to sit down with each assignment and take them as if they were exams - i.e. write down your answers.
+To best prepare yourself for exams, I highly recommend you to sit down with each problem set and take them as if they were exams - i.e. write down your answers.
 Do this before hearing answers from other students, discussion sections and/or keys.